gslvtt/MyChess.js/README.md

 - run ```npm run dev``` in the client directory

 While the Login and Register Forms are still not implemented
-- Register a new user using postman or similar using the following type as a body {
+- Register a new user using postman or similar sending the following post request to route http://localhost:3000/register {
   "email" : "xxxx@yyyy.zzz",
   "password" : "xxxxxx",
   "firstName" : "xxxxxx",